blitze299/docker/README.md

 We're exposing NGINX and MySQL their ports, so you can just go to `http://127.0.0.1/` or `http://localhost/` from your browser and connect to MySQL from your client (eg: [Sequel Pro](https://www.sequelpro.com/)) using `127.0.0.1:3306` or `localhost:3306`.

-To access MySQL from within your web applications you'll need to use `mysql` as host.
+To access MySQL from within your web applications you'll need to use `mysql` or `172.19.0.1` as host.

 ### Default MySQL credentials: